stevessr/dots-hyprland/CONTRIBUTING.md

 _most stuff in the shell will work but not everything_

-- Install Hyprland and the development version of Quickshell (`yay -S hyprland quickshell-git`)
+- Install Hyprland and the development version of Quickshell (`yay -S hyprland quickshell`)
 - Copy `.config/quickshell` folder to your home directory

 ## Extra setup for Quickshell